 In 2016, the former rivals became the partners.
 Jota Sport made an agreement with G-Drive Racing to run their two cars in the European Le Mans Series and World Endurance Championship.
 Simon Dolan agreed to compete only in the ELMS races, with one-off WEC appearance at Le Mans.
 At Circuit de la Sarthe, he was sharing the #38 Gibson 015S-Zytek with Giedo van de Garde and Jake Dennis.
 They retired after 222 laps.

 Retirement or just a pause

-For the 2017 season, Jota Sport changed a partner, joining forces with Jackie Chan DC Racing to run two Oreca 07 LMP2 prototypes in the FIA World Endurance Championship.
-Dolan himself isn't included in a project as a driver.
-He takes a sabbatical year.
-Is it a full retirement or just a pause from racing, we will see.
+In 2017, when Jota Sport changed a partner, joining forces with Jackie Chan DC Racing to run two Oreca 07 LMP2 prototypes in the FIA World Endurance Championship, Dolan wasn't included in a project as a driver.
+Since then, he was out of racing.
+Is it a full retirement or just a pause from racing, we'll see in the following years.